#1 in Sleep Product Research

 Mattress Ratings > Ikea Sultan Mattress Bed Reviews

-THE GOOD: Ikea mattresses are affordably priced and tend to have above-average value potential.
+THE GOOD: Ikea mattresses are affordably priced and tend to have above-average value.
 Several models are roll packed and relatively lightweight, making for easy transport.
-Ikea foam and latex mattresses both tend to rate above average in owner satisfaction.
+Ikea foam and latex mattresses both tend to rate average or better in owner satisfaction.

-THE BAD: Many Ikea mattress models are thin and firm – too much so for some people, especially those 200+ lbs and side sleepers.
+THE BAD: Many Ikea mattress models are thin and firm – too much so for some, especially people 200+ lbs and side sleepers.

 While most Ikea mattress owners say the beds are a value, about 20% say the beds are simply "cheap" – mainly because durability and longevity overall are average at best.
-In fact, several models, especially less expensive ones, are best for only temporary or occasional use.
+In fact, several models, especially the least expensive ones, are best suited for only temporary or occasional use.

 The Ikea mattress report below is based on 185+ consumer reviews collected from diverse, credible sources.
 Learn more about our unbiased research methodology.